StevenD24/AWS-Serverless-API-System/README.md

 ## Local Testing

-Local testing is done by using serverless offline.
-The following commands can be run to setup:
+Local testing is done by using serverless offline, configurations are included in the serverless.yml files.

 ### DynamoDB
+To set up a local testing environment for DynamoDB, follow these steps:
 1) cd dynamodb-crud-api
 2) npm i
 3) sls dynamodb install